FaithL3S5/SimpleAdminPanel/README.md

-# Simple Admin Panel by Faith, Powered by CoreUI React version
+# Simple Admin Panel by Faith, Powered by CoreUI React v3.2.1

 ## Intro
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)